-the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations, 2011 as amended, supplemented or replaced from time to time and any rules from time to time adopted by the Central Bank pursuant to the UCITS Regulations;
+Collective Investment in Transferable Securities) Regulations, 2011 as amended, supplemented or replaced from time to time and any rules from time to time adopted by the Central Bank pursuant to supplemented or replaced;

-"UCITS Rules"
+"UCITS Rules" the UCITS Regulations and the Central Bank

-the UCITS Regulations and the Central Bank Regulations, as such may be amended, supplemented or replaced;
+Regulations, as such may be amended,

-"U.K."

-the United Kingdom of Great Britain and Northern Ireland;
+"U.K." the United Kingdom of Great Britain and Northern

+Ireland;
-"Umbrella Cash Account"

-means any single umbrella cash account in the name of the Company;
+"Umbrella Cash Account" means any single umbrella cash account in the name of the Company;

-"U.S."

-the United States of America (including the States and the District of Columbia), its territories, possessions and all other areas subject to its jurisdiction;
+"U.S." the United States of America (including the States

+and the District of Columbia), its territories, possessions and all other areas subject to its jurisdiction;
-"U.S.\$" or "U.S. Dollar" or "USD"

-the lawful currency of the U.S.;
+"U.S.\$" or "U.S. Dollar" or "USD" the lawful currency of the U.S.;